 The purpose of this course is for teachers to enhance student performance by minimizing the negative effects of stress in the classroom.
-Teachers learn an operational definition of stress, study the major research findings on the nature of stress, learn the major theories explaining its impact upon teaching and learning, and conduct a thorough assessment of stress factors operating in their classrooms.
+Participants will study the major research findings on the nature of stress, learn the major theories explaining its impact upon teaching and learning, and conduct a thorough assessment of stress factors operating in their classrooms.
 This knowledge is then integrated by applying strategies to identify and address specific sources of stress that undermine effective teaching and learning in the classrooms.
-In addition, teachers identify specific students experiencing debilitating stress and take actions to address these problems and help the student restore personal equilibrium and enhance their performance.
+Participants will identify specific students experiencing debilitating stress and will take actions to address these problems in order to help the student restore personal equilibrium and enhance their performance.

 Carlow University ED 624 • Madonna University EDU 5960.08 • Notre Dame College ED 554 D • The College of Saint Rose EDU 693